TACC/Core-CMS/README.md

 ## Configuration

-### To Support Indepenent Isolated Instance
+### For Isolated Instance Like Production

 Skip configuration; you may use the default configuration.

+### For Isolated Containerized Local Development

+1. Run any `docker-compose` command with `docker-compose.dev.yml` configuration, ex:

+    ```bash
+    docker-compose -f docker-compose.dev.yml …
+    ```

-### To Support Instance Alongside Other CMS Project Instances
+### For Running Alongside Other Containerized CMS Instances

-1. Copy `docker-compose.yml` as new `docker-compose.custom.yml` file, and in the new file:
+1. Copy `docker-compose.dev.yml` as new `docker-compose.custom.yml` file, and in the new file:
     - Replace any `taccsite_` string partial with a unique identifier.
     - Replace the first number in `ports` value with a unique port.
 2. Copy `taccsite_cms/default_secrets.py` as new `taccsite_cms/secrets.py` file, and in the new file:
     - Change `_DATABASES`:`default`:`HOST` to equal `docker-compose.custom.yml`'s `postgres`:`hostname`.
-3. Run any `docker-compose` with file argument, e.g.:
+3. Run any `docker-compose` command with `docker-compose.dev.yml` configuration, ex:

     ```bash
     docker-compose -f docker-compose.custom.yml …
     ```

 ## Run the CMS (via Docker)

-> __Notice__: The `docker-compose.yml` file included in this repo is set up for running the instance locally.

 ### Prerequisites